tesar-tech/tesar-tech_website/input/vdp.md

 ## Known bugs

+- There is some issue with .m2ts filename extension.

+## Old bugs

 - Translation in Markers report is missing (From/To).
 - You can send empty feedback messages.
 - Shortcut for toggling Markes mode is same as for placing Marker (M).
-- There is some issue with .m2ts filename extension.
 - Doesn't respect changed speed after restarting app
 - No file size in video info